russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The Color of Compromise: The Truth about the American Church’s Complicity in Racism and when was it published?

-The Color of Compromise has 256 pages and was published on January 10, 2019.
-This length allows for a thorough exploration of its themes without overwhelming the reader.
+The Color of Compromise spans 256 pages and was published on January 30, 2019.
+This engaging read offers a thorough examination of the intersection between faith and racial issues in America.

-How does The Color of Compromise: The Truth about the American Church’s Complicity in Racism address racial issues in America?
+Who is the author of The Color of Compromise: The Truth about the American Church’s Complicity in Racism?